Michael Oliver: Police investigate text threats against referee's wife

 Officers have now deactivated the phone number, although Lucy Oliver's social media account has also been targeted by some supporters.

-BBC Sport has compiled some of the examples of the abuse on Twitter.
-These Tweets contain swearing and language that users may find offensive.
+BBC Sport has compiled some of the examples on Twitter.
+These tweets contain swearing and language that users may find offensive.

 The elite referee's body, the PGMOL, said it was supporting the Olivers and "condemned the abuse Lucy has received on social media".